‘Days Of Our Lives’ Spoilers: Eve Wants Nothing To Do With Brady, Sonny’s New Hookup

 In other DOOL spoilers, it seems like life will continue to be a big struggle for Steve as he tries to come to terms with his new dark world.
 There’s bound to be more drama for him in the upcoming weeks.

 Meanwhile, there will also be an argument between Ciara and Tripp over the New Face of Bella.
 The competition will cause these two to have an argument.
-Of course, there will also be more mysteries in Days of Our Lives in the upcoming weeks.
+Of course, there will also be more mysteries on Days of Our Lives in the upcoming weeks.

 Sonny is sad and lonely, and Leo’s (Greg Rikaart) appearance in Salem is just the kind of distraction he needs at the moment.
-However, Days of Our Lives spoilers indicate that Leo is not just some random guy, but a person who wants something from Sonny and he doesn’t mind using romance as an excuse to get what he wants.
+However, Days of Our Lives spoilers indicate that Leo is not just some random guy but a person who wants something from Sonny, and he doesn’t mind using romance as an excuse to get what he wants.